iamthevastidledhitchhiker/iamthevastidledhitchhiker.github.io/about.md

 permalink: /about/
 ---

-A blog for data visualization, machine learning, and wandering the digital frontier.
+I am a Data Scientist based in New York City.
+I created this blog as an outlet for data visualization, machine learning, and wandering the digital frontier.